NVIDIA/aistore/ais/test/README.md

 $ BUCKET=<provider>://<bucket_name> go test -v -p 1 -count 1 -timeout 1h ./...
 ```

-- provider: Backend provider AWS (="aws"), GCP (="gcp") or AZURE(="az") (note that some of the tests require access to the Cloud; optional if included in bucket name).
+- provider: Backend provider AWS (="aws"), GCP (="gcp"), AZURE(="az"), or OCI=("oci") (note that some of the tests require access to the Cloud; optional if included in bucket name).
-- bucket_name: Cloud-based bucket backed by AWS or GCP (note that some of the tests require access to the Cloud).
+- bucket_name: Cloud-based bucket backed by AWS, GCP, Azure, or OCI (note that some of the tests require access to the Cloud).
 - -timeout 1h: to make sure the test runs are not terminated by the Go default 10 minute timeout.
 - -p 1: run tests sequentially; since all tests share the same bucket, we sometimes can't allow them to run in parallel.
 - -count=1: to disable Go test cache.